context.startActivity(ChannelListActivity.createIntent(context))Channel List Screen

-The easiest way to set up a screen that shows the active user's channels and give them the ability to search for a specific channel is to use one of the following components:
+The easiest way to set up a screen that shows the active user's channels and gives them the ability to search for messages is to use one of the following components:

 The ChannelListFragment contains these four inner components:

 Fragments and Activities representing self-contained screens are easy to use.
-They allow you to explore the SDK's features in a breeze, however, they offer limited customization.
+They allow you to explore the SDK's features with ease; however, they offer limited customization.

 override fun onCreate(savedInstanceState: Bundle?) {